Bridge Funding Program

 - Submit the budget for the matching amount from the department.
 Matching and Provost funds must be spent evenly.
 If all costs will be split 50:50, state so under the budget.

-- The applicant’s Dean’s office will rank and submit the bridge applications to: Jenny Le.
+The applicant’s Dean’s office will rank and submit the bridge applications to: Karen Luetjen.

 Notification of Awards

 Proposals will be reviewed by a committee in the Office of Research and recommendations will be made to the Provost.
-Once the notification of award has been made the awardee must submit a TRANSPASU form signed and routed through his/her department.
-Funds are typically available approximately 30 days from the date that the TRANSPASU form is signed and routed.
-Follow directions carefully to complete the TRANSPASU.
+Once the notification of award has been made, the awardee’s department must set up or identify a stand-alone grant that can receive a funding transfer.